PacktPublishing/Node-Cookbook-3rd-Ed/08-Dealing-With-Security/content.md

 ### How to do it

-First lets explore the problem.
+First let's explore the problem.
 We'll start both the vulnerable and adversarial servers.

 If, on the command line, we are in the directory directly above the `app`